Info360 Asset Key Features | New and Existing Features | Autodesk

 Australia cloud data hosting

-Hosting Info360 Asset is now deployed to the AWS data centre in Sydney, Australia, enabling faster access, improved performance and robust data security.
-The localisation ensures data sovereignty within Australia, adheres to local data protection regulations and provides reduced data latency for improved user experience.
+Hosting Info360 Asset is now deployed to the AWS data center in Sydney, Australia, enabling faster access, improved performance, and robust data security.
+The localization ensures data sovereignty within Australia, adheres to local data protection regulations, and provides reduced data latency for improved user experience.

 NEW